rikhuijzer/DataFramesFork.jl/docs/src/lib/metadata.md

-* for all operations that take more than one data frame like object and return a data frame like object (e.g. `hcat` or joins) table level metadata is preserved from all tables with the exception that if two or more tables define the same metadata then it is silently dropped.
+* for all operations that take more than one data frame like object and return a data frame like object (e.g. `hcat` or joins) table level metadata is preserved from all tables with the exception that if two or more tables define the same metadata key with a different value then it is silently dropped.

 The general design rules for propagation of column metadata is as follows:
 * if the column values are not changed in the operation and column name is not